jgivc/fetchtracker/README.md

 ### Creating Distributions

 To create a distribution, simply create a new folder in the directory specified by `work_dir` in the configuration file.
-After running the indexer, a page will be generated for this folder [2].
+After running the indexer, a page will be generated for this folder.

 ### Templating